pvcraven/2019_spring_web_dev/source/final/dille/index.rst

 ----------

-Node.js has transformed the usability of JavaScript, making Node.js a complete and efficient programming langauge.
+Node.js has transformed the usability of JavaScript, making Node.js a complete and efficient programming language.
 Its I/O is Asynchronous and Event Driven which makes the APIs of Node.js all asynchronous and non-blocking and increases its overall efficiency.
 With all the advantages that Node.js brings to programming, its obvious to see why many large corporations take advantage of its benefits.